viktorKorolyuk/weaponsarray/README.md

 # Weapons Array
 Weapons Array is a java-based project designed with hacker-ish tools.
-It is not indended to be used for any malicious purposes.
-This project is currently private, so only members can see it.
+It was NOT created to be used for any malicious purposes.

 # TODO
-* World Clock [Viktor]
+* World Clock
 * Node.js evaluator
 * python evaluator
 * js evaluator
 * perl evaluator
-* Rough Ip location tracer [Viktor]
+* Rough IP location tracer

 # What we already have: